 thank u

-The texture was okay but the baking powder flavor was quite strong and there was no sweetness to them,
+The texture was okay but they taste too healthy and there is no sweetness to them,

 A Virtual Vegan says

-I'm sorry you weren't too happy with them.
-It's strange because they have had excellent feedback from everyone else who has made them.
-The baking powder shouldn't be detectable in the taste.
-There is only 1 teaspoon in the recipe which isn't a huge amount.
-Did you by chance use baking soda by mistake, or use more than one teaspoon?
-That could affect the taste.
-Also some baking powders which have aluminum in the ingredients can have an offish taste.
-I always buy aluminum free baking powder for that reason (and also for health reasons).
-As for the lack of sweetness, I explain in the post that I don't add sweetener of any kind to the pancakes because this is a healthier recipe, and also because whatever you put on them tends to be sweet anyway.
-I also say that if you prefer a little sweetness you can add a tablespoon or two of sugar.
+I'm sorry you weren't too happy with them Jackie but the recipe is clearly described as a healthier one and I have plenty of other pancake recipe that aren't healthy that you could have made instead.
+I explain in the post that I don't add sweetener of any kind to the pancakes because it is a healthier recipe and also because whatever you put on top of them tends to be sweet anyway.
+I also mention quite clearly that if you prefer a little sweetness you can add a tablespoon or two of sugar or maple syrup.

 Stacie says